meltwater/mlabs-koa/docs/README.md

   Default: automatically determined from the package name.
 - `system`: Adds `@system` to logs (override with `LOG_SYSTEM`).
   Default: automatically determined from the package name.
+- `version`: Adds `version` (override with `LOG_VERSION`).
-- `name` and `version` set from package name and version.
+  Default: set from package and version.

 The `outputMode` is only respected in development and ignored in production.
 Override with `LOG_OUTPUT_MODE`.

-In development, the `filter` option is respected and may be the name of a filter defined in the `logFilters` option passed to `createDependencies`.
+The `filter` option is only respected in development and ignored in production.
+It must be the name of a filter defined in the `logFilters` option passed to `createDependencies`.
 Override with `LOG_FILTER`.

 See the [logger documentation] for an explanation